botbreeder/mudbasic/README.md

 Moreover there's a crucial benefit since we're working in a distributed environment.
 The datastore is centralized on Firebase or a similar shared dbase, but everything runs client-side, in the browsers of the users. **Every system can be assigned to a client, so everything runs concurrently.**

 The architecture doesn't even have to run every system every cycle.
-Instead, systems have a "desired frequency", and the architecture balances work automatically by redistributing systems to clients when needed, in order to get closer to the desired frequencies.
+Instead, systems have an "ideal frequency", and the architecture balances work automatically by redistributing systems to clients when needed, in order to get closer to the desired frequencies.

+The world isn't deterministic, but it works as expected because it is designed from the ground up in the perspective of doing everything asynchronously and concurrently.
+It can be slow: we're not making a 60fps game, we're telling a story.